Key Word(s): Virtual environments, Python packages

 - Next type

-- What do you see?
+source env/bin/activate- What do you see?

-Comments on virtualenv
+Comments on virtualenv¶

 - You created and activated a virtual environment called

-- Now everything you install will be in that virtual environment
+env - Now everything you install will be in that virtual environment

 - Within the virtual environment type

-pip install sparsegrad
+pip install sparsegrad.
+(Seesparsegrad)- Type

-interpreter - In the
+pythonto start thepythoninterpreter - In the

-- It works!
+pythoninterpreter typeimport sparsegrad - It works!

 - Type

-More comments on virtualenv
+More comments on virtualenv¶

 - Now exit the

-interpreter - And exit the virtual environment (Just type
+pythoninterpreter - And exit the virtual environment (Just type

-) - Open the
+deactivate) - Open the

-interpreter again- Notice that you're going to run
+pythoninterpreter again- Notice that you're going to run

-outside of the virtual environment
+pythonoutside of the virtual environment

 - Notice that you're going to run